Novara di Sicilia: Festivals and annual events

 The Festival of Saint Anthony Abbot is celebrated in January, with a parade of horses and livestock and a “Blessing of the Animals” in the bell tower.

 Events during Carnival include the “Gioco of the Maiorchino”, where wheels of maiurchèa (a seasoned pecorino cheese) are rolled along a predetermined route, the Carnival of the Children and a masked ball which takes place in the recently renovated Communal Theatre.

 Pastoral rituals with a silent procession of the Confraternite occur during Holy Week.

 In July there is a Flower Festival and the “Climbing of the Rocca Salvatesta”, which is seen as a test of character.

 The Festa dell'Assunta (the assumption of the Virgin Mary) is the largest annual event in the town, attracting thousands of visitors.
 The festivities run from July 31 to August 15, when a procession is held with a statue of the Virgin (the patron saint of the town), illuminated with more than 150 candles, is carried through the streets on the shoulders of more than 30 men.
 The relics of Saint Hugh are also included in the procession and each every five years statues of other saints also join in.
 The event is followed by a firework display.

 In the first few weeks of August an exhibition is held of vestments, church furnishings, handicrafts, paintings, photographs and local handicraft.

 A “Living Manger” is displayed during the Christmas period.

 Transportation

 Novara di Sicilia is 75 km from Messina, 95 km from Catania and 55 km from Taormina.

 Railways

 Novara-Montalbano-Furnari railway station is 20 km away on the Palermo–Messina railway.
 It is served by trains run by Trenitalia, including services from Messina.
-Outside of the station is available a Uber service by App.
+Outside of the station is available an Uber service by app.

-Bus and tram

-Novara di sicilia is served by bus service run by Azienda Siciliana Trasporti.